camelot-os/sentry-kernel/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html][v2.1].
-The only changes made by The Outpost Project to the original document were to make explicit the mail of the recipients of Code of Conduct incident reports.
+The only changes made by The Camelot Project to the original document were to make explicit the mail of the recipients of Code of Conduct incident reports.

 Community Impact Guidelines were inspired by